 It doesn’t matter what type of pinecones you use.
 I gathered several different species and sizes.
 Each species of pine cones will bleach differently.
 Also, bleaching them will not turn them “white;” they will become lighter, but not pure white.
 It’s more of a patina or weathered look (kind of like driftwood).

 I used two parts water to one part bleach.
 It’s best to do this part outside or in a well-ventilated area.
 Make sure you are wearing clothes that you don’t mind ruining just in case you splash yourself with bleach water, and wear rubber gloves to protect your hands.
 Put the pinecones in a large bucket (I used a 5 gallon utility bucket).
 Fill the bucket with water first and then add the bleach.
 The cones will float.
 Push them back down into the bleach water and lay the bricks or stones on top.
 You might have to add another rock or two and tuck any floaters back under the rocks.

 Let the pinecones sit in the bleach solution for 24 hours, but no more than that.
 I did a check after 12 hours or so and noticed some of my smaller pinecones were already whitish.

 Pinecones close up when they are wet, so if you can’t see any change because they are closed, that doesn’t mean it’s not working.
 Let them sit submerged in the bleach water for a full 24 hours for the full effect.
 Any longer than that, the pinecones will start to deteriorate in some spots.

 After 24 hours, put on your gloves and work/craft clothes and remove the pinecones.
-I laid them out on a large piece of paper outdoors so them fumes will dissipate.
+I laid them out on a large piece of paper outdoors so the fumes would dissipate.
 To dispose of the bleach water, I poured mine in a bathtub slowly, being careful not to let any twigs or dirt go down the drain.